message/iata/GB.md

 - This does not apply to:
 - merchant seamen;
 - military personnel with an exemption letter from the Ministry of Defence.
+9. Passengers could be subject to quarantine for 10 days.
+Details can be found for:
+- England at: <a href="https://www.gov.uk/guidance/booking-and-staying-in-a-quarantine-hotel-when-you-arrive-in-england">https://www.gov.uk/guidance/booking-and-staying-in-a-quarantine-hotel-when-you-arrive-in-england</a> ;
+- Scotland at: <a href="https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/pages/self-isolation/">https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/pages/self-isolation/</a> ;
+- Wales at: <a href="https://gov.wales/how-self-isolate-when-you-travel-wales-coronavirus-covid-19">https://gov.wales/how-self-isolate-when-you-travel-wales-coronavirus-covid-19</a> ;
+- Northern Ireland at: <a href="https://www.nidirect.gov.uk/articles/coronavirus-covid-19-international-travel-advice">https://www.nidirect.gov.uk/articles/coronavirus-covid-19-international-travel-advice</a> .
-9. Flights from Ethiopia, Oman, Qatar and United Arab Emirates are suspended.
+10. Flights from Ethiopia, Oman, Qatar and United Arab Emirates are suspended.
-10. Airline crew not residing in the United Kingdom are subject to self-isolation in a hotel until their next flight.
+11. Airline crew not residing in the United Kingdom are subject to self-isolation in a hotel until their next flight.